ecovaci/winfoom/README.md

 Winfoom has a graphical user interface that allows configuration.

 The first thing to select is the proxy type:
-1) `HTTP` - if the upstream proxy is NTLM, KERBEROS or any other HTTP proxy
+1) `HTTP` - if the upstream proxy is NTLM or any other HTTP proxy
 2) `SOCKS4` - if the upstream proxy is SOCKS version 4
 3) `SOCKS5` - if the upstream proxy is SOCKS version 5
 4) `PAC` - if the proxy is using a Proxy Auto Config file